-- 1. Causing, attempting to cause, or threatening to cause physical injury to another person. §48900 a - 2.
-Possessing, selling or furnishing any firearm, knife, explosive, or other dangerous object §48900 b - 3.
-Committing or attempting to commit or assisting in robbery or extortion (including theft of school property or personal property of others) §48900 e, g - 4.
+- Causing, attempting to cause, or threatening to cause physical injury to another person. §48900 a - Possessing, selling or furnishing any firearm, knife, explosive, or other dangerous object §48900 b - Committing or attempting to commit or assisting in robbery or extortion (including theft of school property or personal property of others) §48900 e, g - 4.
 Destruction of school or private property (including school bus) §48900 f - 5.
 Arson of school or private property §48900 f - 6.
-Committing or attempting to commit sexual assault or sexual battery or any form of sexual misconduct or harassment §48900 n - Possessing, using, selling or furnishing any illegal drug or drug paraphernalia, or being under the influence of any controlled substance, alcoholic beverage or other intoxicant §48900 c, d, j
+Committing or attempting to commit sexual assault or sexual battery or any form of sexual misconduct or harassment §48900 n - 7.
+Selling any illegal drug or controlled substance §48915 c (3)